Cincinnati-Design-LAB/architour/src/content/buildings/piatt-park-garfield-place.md

   lng: -84.515388
 current_owner: Cincinnati Park Board
 date_of_completion: "1817"
-significance: >-
-  It is the oldest park in Cincinnati.
-Located in the center of the street, the park spans two downtown blocks.
-John and Benjamin Piatt originally donated the land for a public market, but the one located on Sixth Street was deemed too close to make this site viable.
 unique_features: >-
   A bronze statue of James A. Garfield (1887) by Charles Henry Niehaus faces Vine Street on the east end of the park, an a second bronze statue of William